atoms19/fidget.js/README.md

 # fidget.js
 Hello read this before using this
-Fidget.js is js library for animations
+Fidget.js is js library for animations and styling 😁